I’m sure regular readers of this blog see me as a bit of a pessimist, perhaps a little cynical.

 I Don’t Want to Miss Out

-- Buying real estate because you don’t want to miss out
+- Buying real estate (or anything) because you don’t want to miss out

-- Or at least not grounded in rational thought
+- And at the very least not grounded in rational thought

 This past weekend, I was watching the World Cup at a friend’s house who was hosting a little BBQ and viewing party for the Argentina match.